2019 North Korean parliamentary election: Electoral system

 The election was based on the principle of a single-seat, first-past-the-post system.
 The candidate with most votes won the seat, even if they won less than half of total valid votes (majority voting).
 According to outside observers, the proceedings were a show election.
 It was also believed that the legislature wielded no influence on state policies and served as a rubber-stamp to decisions taken by the party machinery.

 Voting was mandatory, and choice of candidates was not offered.
 The voters were given a ballot paper with a single name and were expected to drop it in the ballot box.
-Although voters were able to signify dissent by crossing the name off, or by not voting at all, analysts argued that such actions would be considered as an act of treason and incur the wrath of the secret police.
+Voters are theoretically able to signify dissent by crossing the name off, or by not voting at all.
+However, some observers have reported that voting in this manner can be interpreted as treasonous.

 Conduct

-At 11:00, Kim Jong-un went to Sub-constituency No. 40 of Constituency No. 10 Kyogu located at the Kim Chaek University of Technology, and voted for the university's president Hong So-hon as deputy to the Supreme People's Assembly.
+At 11:00 Kim Jong Un went to Sub-constituency No. 40 of Constituency No. 10 Kyogu located at the Kim Chaek University of Technology, and voted for the university's president Hong So-hon as deputy to the Supreme People's Assembly.

-At 12:00, the Central Election Committee reported that the voter turnout had reached 56.76 percent; turnout had reached 92.35% by 15:00.
+At 12:00 the Central Election Committee reported that the voter turnout had reached 56.76 percent; turnout had reached 92.35% by 15:00.

-At 18:00, the Central Election Committee reported that all of the voters except for those overseas or working at sea had participated in the election, and that the election results were being counted.
+At 18:00 the Central Election Committee reported that all of the voters except for those overseas or working at sea had participated in the election, and that the election results were being counted.

 Results

-The Central Election Committee reported on 12 March 2019 that the voter turnout for the election was at 99.99%, and that "unanimously" the voters cast their ballots in favor of the registered candidates.
+The Central Election Committee reported on 12 March 2019 that the voter turnout for the election was at 99.99%, and that unanimously the voters cast their ballots in favor of the registered candidates.
 The report also included the names of the 687 elected deputies to the 14th Supreme People's Assembly.

-Kim Jong-un was not included in the list of elected deputies, which marked the first time that a North Korean leader did not participate as a candidate in the election of the Supreme People's Assembly.
+Kim Jong Un was not included in the list of elected deputies, which marked the first time that a North Korean leader did not participate as a candidate in the election of the Supreme People's Assembly.

 Elected members

-The following were elected as members of parliament:
+The following individuals were elected as members of parliament; half were newly-elected: